 Our Racial Equity Fund is designed to help all people experience authentic inclusion and have equitable access to resources and opportunities.
 Since its inception in 2021, we’ve awarded $2 million to 48 organizations working to address racial and systemic inequities in Southeastern Michigan.
 Click here to read more about our Racial Equity Fund and learn more about the organizations that received awards.

 In 2021, we launched our first ever 21-Day Equity Challenge, and our second challenge took place in 2022.
 Thousands of people from across Southeastern Michigan participated, taking it upon themselves to learn, grow and educate others.
 Together, we’re building a brighter future for our region by understanding our history and what drives inequity around us.

 This year, our third annual challenge took place from May 19-June 16.
 Click here to learn more and read content from previous equity challenges.

 awarded to organizations through our Racial Equity Fund.

-participants in our second annual 21-Day Equity Challenge in 2022.
+participants in our third annual 21-Day Equity Challenge in 2023.